unicardano/uniswap_contracts/README.md

 # uniswap_contracts
-retains contracts for easier compilation in a single project using truffle.
+Retains contracts for easier compilation in a single project using truffle.